Sidex16/TicTacToe/README.md

 # TicTacToe
-This is my first middle nicety project
+This is my first middle nicety project on C++